capricode-ui/damn_engineering/README.md

-📘 Damn Engineering – LeetCode Solutions in Java, C++, Python & JavaScript Welcome to the official code repository for the Damn Engineering YouTube channel!
+# Damn Engineering – LeetCode Solutions in Java, C++, Python & JavaScript

+Welcome to the official code repository for the [**Damn Engineering**](https://www.youtube.com/@damnengineering) YouTube channel!

-This repository contains well-explained solutions to popular LeetCode problems, as discussed in our videos.
-Each problem is solved using Java, C++, Python, and JavaScript, allowing you to compare approaches across languages.
+This repository contains well-explained solutions to popular **LeetCode problems**, as discussed in our videos.
+Each problem is solved using **Java**, **C++**, **Python**, and **JavaScript**, allowing you to compare approaches across languages.

-🔍 What You’ll Find:
+## What You’ll Find

-✅ Clean and beginner-friendly code
+- ✅ Clean, beginner-friendly code

-💡 Multiple language implementations (Java, C++, Python, JavaScript)
+- 💡 Multiple language implementations (Java, C++, Python, JavaScript)

-🎥 Direct mapping to video explanations on YouTube
+- 🎥 Code directly linked to video explanations on YouTube

-📚 Useful for coding interviews and DSA practice
+- 📚 Ideal for coding interview preparation and data structures & algorithms practice

-📺 Subscribe and Learn
-Explore in-depth tutorials and coding strategies by subscribing to our YouTube channel:
+## How to Use This Repository

+1. Browse the folders corresponding to each programming language.
+2. Find the problem you want to practice.
+3. Review the solution code and try to understand the approach.
-👉 Damn Engineering on YouTube
+4. Watch the related video on the Damn Engineering YouTube channel for an in-depth explanation.

+## About Damn Engineering

+[Damn Engineering YouTube Channel](https://www.youtube.com/@damnengineering) is dedicated to helping developers improve their coding skills, especially in solving algorithm and data structure problems from platforms like LeetCode.

+## Contributing

+Contributions and suggestions are welcome!
+Feel free to open issues or submit pull requests to improve the solutions or add new problems.

+## License

+This repository is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+---

+Happy coding! 🚀
+Don’t forget to subscribe and turn on notifications on our [YouTube channel](https://www.youtube.com/@damnengineering) for the latest tutorials and problem walkthroughs.